Grading FAQ

 Undergraduate students may select a P/NP grading option; however, this can only occur at the point of registration until the end of the add/drop period and cannot be changed during the term.
 Faculty cannot make this request on the student’s behalf or enter a P/NP outcome when the student has not selected it at the point of registration.

-No. The student must decide to take the study as P/NP at the point of registration.
+No. The student must decide to take the course as P/NP at the point of registration.
 While it can be frustrating to see an excellent grade omitted from the student’s GPA, university policy requires the student to make that determination at the start of the term.

 Can a student request a letter grade be changed to a P/NP outcome after the grade is submitted?